g45t345rt/cf-ssr-template/readme.md

 ## Goodies

+- Latest of `React` with useful hooks
-- Fast build with esbuild cache and rebuild
+- Fast rebuild with `esbuild` caching
 - Auto web browser refresh while developing
-- SSR ready + server hooks
+- Server side rendering ready - SSR
-- Supports all popular css preprocessors with `esbuild-style-plugin`
+- Supports all popular css preprocessors (sass, stylus, less) with `esbuild-style-plugin`
 - Server routing with `itty-router`
 - KV indexing with `cf-kvprefix`
-- Handle static files with Cache API
+- Custom static files handler with Cache API (instead of kv-asset-handler that does seem to work on modules worker)

 ## Current problem with `modules worker`